No Contract Broadband: 2026 Guide to Flexible Rolling Plans

 Is no-contract broadband better for students than a 12-month deal?

 A rolling plan is often the most cost-effective choice for the nine-month academic cycle.
 A standard 12-month deal forces you to pay for the summer months when the property is empty.
-Choosing a flexible plan allows you to align your internet service precisely with your tenancy agreement, saving you three months of unnecessary bills.
+Choosing a flexible plan allows you to align your internet service precisely with your tenancy agreement, saving you three months of unnecessary bills and supporting short term broadband UK patterns.

 What happens to the router when I cancel my rolling contract?